Modular many-valued semantics for combined logics: Semantics for combined logics

 \section{Semantics for combined logics}

 In this section, we are seeking semantic characterizations for combined logics, using bivaluations, and then PNmatrices.
 The multiple-conclusion abstraction, which we will analyze first, is important for its purity with respect to combination.
 As we will show, the step toward the single-conclusion case is then a matter of controlling, semantically, the relationship with the multiple-conclusion companions.
-In both cases, non-determinism and partiality play fundamental roles (as we know that similar results are impossible with respect to matrices).
+In both cases, non-determinism and partiality play fundamental roles, as we know that combining two logics, each given by a single finite matrix, can result in a logic that cannot even be characterized by a single matrix~\cite{finval}.